tommasobaiocchi/imdb-graph-analysis/README.md

 ## License

 This project is released under the [MIT License](LICENSE).
 It is provided for educational and research purposes only.

----

-## Author

-Developed by **Tommaso Baiocchi**